vikash-saini-maruti/E-Shop_WebApp_Django_Python/Eshop-main/README.md

 # E-Shop
 This project involves the creation of an E-Shop Website, a virtual platform where users can browse and purchase a variety of products.
 The website presents users with a catalog of available items for sale and includes a shopping cart feature for easy online shopping.
 Once users have selected their desired products, they can proceed to the order confirmation process.
 The system is developed using Django, a Python web framework.
 Created by Vikash Saini

-Installation  :- ( Installation mentioned after Features section via start from 36 No. line )
+Installation  :- ( Installation mentioned after Features section  )

 ---------------------------------------------------------------------------